Netiwit Chotiphatphaisal: Early life

-Netiwit Chotiphatphaisal was born 10 September 1996 in Bangkok, Thailand.
-He is the second child of a middle-class family of shopkeepers, growing up in Samut Prakan Province.
+Netiwit was born in Samut Prakan province on 10 September 1996.
+He is the youngest child of a middle-class family of shopkeepers.

+As a student, he became the editor of his school magazine and was questioned for five hours by authorities after publishing criticism of mandatory haircut styles in Thai schools.
+The incident deepened his critique of the education system and later inspired him to form a group campaigning against these rules.

+He later became the youngest editor of a magazine founded by Sulak Sivaraksa and has worked closely with Sulak, a prominent socially engaged Buddhist, whom he regards as his teacher.

 TERA

 In 2012, Netiwit and a group of fellow students formed TERA (Thailand Education Revolution Alliance).
 A student-led organization, TERA aimed to pressure education authorities to reform the Thai education system.
 This includes abolishing strict uniform codes, increasing the quality of teachers and curriculum, reducing rote-style education, and increasing the number of public schools.
 Netiwit gained public recognition after appearing on a television program to speak about the organization and its cause.

 Education for Liberation of Siam

 Education for Liberation of Siam was formed in December 2013 by Netiwit and other student activists.
 Netiwit serves as the first secretary of the organization.
 The purpose of the group is to provide a platform for student activism and disseminating questionable actions and misconduct by authority figures in the Thai education system.
 In 2014, under the secretary general Nattanan Warintarawet, the organization gained prominence for protesting against educational reforms put in place by the Junta.